 Here are a few starting points to creating a space that people will enjoy working in:

-Introducing just a few of these steps can help to build a happier, more productive workforce.
+Whether you run a factory, a farm, a cosmetic clinic, or anything in between, introducing just a few of these steps can help to build a happier, more productive workforce.
 So, what changes are you going to put into action today?

 This article was written by Felicity Allen.
 Writing for Australian and UK businesses for over 10 years, Felicity has created content for a range of different media and target audiences.
 Catch Felicity on LinkedIn.